PrographerMan/project-2dfx-extended/README.md

 **[2024.05.22]** Two areas of the map are ready (docks and Haiti).
 The test version will be available soon.
 ## Performance
 The modification comes with a "Limit Adjuster" modification that increases the limit on the amount of objects on the map.
-The modification has been successfully tested with standard game models, but does not guarantee work with others.
+The modification has been successfully tested with standard game models, but does not guarantee to work with others.
 ## Troubleshooting
 **Problem:** Game crash in loading.